http://www.sdcoe.net/business2/risk/claim-district.pdf

 ability to obtain County approval of a lot split, but failed to diligently perform that investigation, and thus Buyers

-diligence and completeness."
-Brokers assert the central core of the court's ruling granting summary judgment in
+with diligence and completeness."
+Brokers assert the central core of the court's ruling granting summary

-their favor is that Buyers had no legal "right to rely" on Brokers' alleged misrepresentation because the CAR form
+judgment in their favor is that Buyers had no legal "right to rely" on Brokers' alleged misrepresentation because

-agreement assigned to Buyers the duty to investigate the condition of the property.
-In essence, Brokers assert
+the CAR form agreement assigned to Buyers the duty to investigate the condition of the property.
+In essence,

-that Buyers could not justifiably rely on Brokers' alleged misrepresentations as a matter of law because Buyers
+Brokers assert that Buyers could not justifiably rely on Brokers' alleged misrepresentations as a matter of law

-would have discovered through a more diligent investigation that splitting the property was inconsistent with
+because Buyers would have discovered through a more diligent investigation that splitting the property was

-General Plan Designator 24, a County ordinance requiring a minimum of four acres per dwelling unit.
+inconsistent with General Plan Designator 24, a County ordinance requiring a minimum of four acres per

-decision of the California Supreme Court, Justice Traynor quoted an out-of-state case for the proposition that "'[n]
+unanimous decision of the California Supreme Court, Justice Traynor quoted an out-of-state case for the

 Also, Brokers' claim is based on the false premise that Buyers contractually undertook to investigate Brokers'